-The Universal Serial Bus (USB) is a 4-wire bus that supports communication between a host and a number (127 maximum) of peripherals.
-The host controller allocates the USB bandwidth to attached devices through a token based protocol.
-The bus supports hot plugging, unplugging and dynamic configuration of the devices.
-All transactions are initiated by the host controller.
+The Universal Serial Bus (USB) is a 4-wire bus that supports communication between a host and one or more (up to 127) peripherals.
+The Host Controller allocates the USB bandwidth to attached devices through a token-based protocol.
+The bus supports hot plugging and dynamic configuration of the devices.
+All transactions are initiated by the Host Controller.